On Non-Existence of Stabilizer Absolutely Maximally Entangled States in Even Local Dimensions: Summary

 \section{Summary}

 We have shown that a large class of qudit graph states, namely those with the number of qudits divisible by $4$ and an even local dimension, cannot be absolutely maximally entangled.
-Moreover, combining our result with a recent work \cite{cha2026stabilizermathrmame46statedoes} it implies a stronger statement that no stabilizer state is absolutely maximally entangled for configurations in which the local dimension $d \equiv 2\,(\bmod\,4)$ and the number of qudits is a multiple of $4$.
+Moreover, combining our result with a recent work~\cite{Cha26}, it implies a stronger statement that no pure stabilizer state can be absolutely maximally entangled state for configurations in which the local dimension $d \equiv 2\,(\bmod\,4)$ and the number of qudits is a multiple of $4$.

+Furthermore, going beyond the canonical $\mathbb{Z}_d$ ring structure in favor of a composite approach, we provide a general construction for mixed $k$-uniform states whose purity depends on the optimal stabilizer rank of their prime-power factors.
+For the specific case of four quhexes ($N=4, d=6$), this yields an optimal purity of $1/2$.
+By applying internal local unitary operations, the qubit and qutrit degrees of freedom become coupled, removing the explicit separability of the state.
+This demonstrates that while pure stabilizer AME states are algebraically forbidden in particular scenarios, mixed states of optimal purity remain physically accessible.

 Stabilizer states offer a simplified framework for state construction, as they can be generated using Clifford circuits.
 In many multipartite qudit systems a significant fraction of known AME states are stabilizer ones, see Ref.~\cite{AME-table}.
-The states from this class provide pure quantum error-correcting codes, which includes all states that are derived from maximum-distance separable codes (MDSC)~\cite{GR15_MDSC}.
-The internal classification of AME states has been partially addressed in Ref.~\cite{Casas_2026}, however, in general, the problem of existence and structure of stabilizer or graph AME states is not fully understood.
+The states from this class are used to construct pure quantum error-correcting codes, which includes all states that are derived from maximum-distance separable codes~\cite{GR15_MDSC}.
+The internal classification of AME states has been partially addressed in Ref.~\cite{Casas_2026}, however, in general, the problem of the existence and structure of stabilizer or graph AME states is not fully understood.

-It remains open to determine how far the present exclusion results extend beyond the $4k$-party setting.
-It would be beneficial to understand if similar obstructions appear for other numbers of parties and local dimensions.
+It remains open to determine how far the present exclusion results extend beyond the $4n$-party setting.
+It would be beneficial to study if similar obstructions appear for other numbers of parties and local dimensions.
 Such an analysis would help establish a better boundary between stabilizer structures and non-stabilizer forms of multipartite quantum entanglement.